Skip to main content

 The DEBUG log level can incur significant costs on large-scale installations.
 Consider using this log level temporarily to capture logs for a given situation, then restore the setting to one of the less verbose log levels.

 Additionally, the DEBUG level logs all messages as they are received and published, including the payloads.
 These entries may contain sensitive information.
-Be sure to review your CloudWatch Logs permissions and retention settings if you're enabling DEBUG loging for a production workload.
+Be sure to review your CloudWatch Logs permissions and retention settings if you're enabling DEBUG logging for a production workload.

 Change log settings